 “Hex-based post-apocalyptic survival where every scrap matters—turn-based tactics meet scavenging.”

 NEO Scavenger mixes hex-based tactics with gritty post-apocalyptic survival where every scrap matters.
-It belongs because it’s tiny, runs on nearly anything, and still delivers sharp, systemic tension: injuries, exposure, and crafting matter.
-Turn-based pacing and a traits system drive replayability without taxing the CPU or GPU.
-Expect 60 FPS at any resolution on iGPUs thanks to its lightweight 2D presentation.
-The result is a lean, tense survival loop with real consequences, perfect for laptops that struggle with modern 3D games.
+Tiny, runs on nearly anything, and delivers sharper systemic tension than games ten times its size: injuries, exposure, and crafting all have real weight.
+Turn-based pacing and a traits-and-flaws system drive replayability without touching the CPU or GPU in any meaningful way.
+I find the early runs brutal—the game doesn't hold your hand and combat goes badly fast if you pick the wrong starting skills—but that friction is exactly what makes it click.
+Perfect for laptops that struggle with modern 3D survival games.

 “The deepest zombie survival sim—runs on iGPUs with config tweaks for horde events.”